 The National LUST Cleanup Backlog: A Study Of Opportunities

-As of March 2013, over 510,000 releases from federally-regulated leaking underground storage tanks (LUST) had occurred nationwide.
-States and EPA in Indian country made tremendous progress by cleaning up over 430,000 (84 percent) releases.
-However, approximately 81,000 UST releases remain, and the annual number of cleanups completed nationally has declined steadily since fiscal year (FY) 2000.
+As of September 2014, over 521,000 releases from federally-regulated leaking underground storage tanks (LUST) were confirmed nationwide.
+States and EPA in Indian country made tremendous progress by cleaning up over 447,000 (85.8 percent) releases.
+However, approximately 74,000 UST releases remain, and the annual number of cleanups completed nationally has declined steadily since fiscal year 2000.